Tammo0987/Kommand/Readme.md

 # Kommand

 Kommand is a lightweight, declarative command framework written in Kotlin.
-You can declare command models vie annotations.
+You can declare command models via annotations.
 The commands will be executed through reflections.

 ## Example